 Have Afternoon Tea

-My favorite tea in Victoria is at the restaurant at Butchart Gardens (see below), but that only makes sense if you’re already going to go there (you have to pay admission to have tea).
+My favorite tea in Victoria is at the restaurant at Butchart Gardens, but that only makes sense if you’re already going to go there (you have to pay admission to the gardens to access the restaurant and have tea).
 If that’s not in your plans, then I recommend having tea at Murchies!
-It’s not an “official” tea, but you can order a pot of tea, a sandwich, soup and any treats you like and you actually get more food and you can pick exactly what you like.
+It’s not an “official” tea, but you can order a pot of tea, a sandwich, soup and any treats you like and you actually get more food for way less money and you can pick exactly what you like.